Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 ![Alt Image Text](../images/az305_8_2.png "Body image")

-### Azure SQL Database service tiers
+### 1-3 Azure SQL Database service tiers

 ![Alt Image Text](../images/az305_8_3.png "Body image")

-### Azure SQL Database elastic pools
+### 1-4 Azure SQL Database elastic pools

 Azure SQL Database elastic pools are a simple, cost-effective solution for managing and scaling **multiple databases** that have varying and **unpredictable usage demands.**

 The databases in an elastic pool are on a **single** server and share a set number of resources at a set price.

-The concept of "**elastic pools**" refers to a **shared pool of resources - such as CPU, memory, and storage** - allocated to a group of databases.
-This shared set of resources can be automatically adjusted and distributed among the databases based on their varying demand.
+<mark>The concept of "**elastic pools**" refers to a **shared pool of resources - such as CPU, memory, and storage** - allocated to a group of databases.
+This shared set of resources can be automatically adjusted and distributed among the databases based on their varying demand</mark>.

 Azure SQL Database Elastic Pools is ideal for businesses with many databases experiencing varying workloads.